appsfactorygmbh/cypress-audit/README.md

 # Limitations

 - The output of lighthouse is not informative enough.
-Writing the HTML reports to the file system is possible, but you need to handle the files yourself.
+Writing the HTML reports to the file system is possible, but you need to handle the files yourself (see example code and (Writing Lighthouse HTML Reports to the file system)[#writing-lighthouse-html-reports-to-the-file-system])
-- The test runners are opening the browser in a new tab, which might lose session state.
+- The test runners are opening the browser in a new tab, which loses the website state.
+Cookies and LocalStorage are available, so you can use Cypress commands to set them up before starting the tests (e.g. login to set cookie/localStorage)

 # Installation